iWinston/typeorm-plus/docs/connection.md

 const secondConnection = getConnection("test2-connection");
 ```

-Avoid creating extra classes / services which store instance of your connections.
+Avoid creating extra classes / services to store and manager your connections.
 This functionality is already embed into TypeORM -
 you don't need to overengineer and create useless abstractions.

-## Creating a new connection from the configuration files
+## Creating a new connection from the configuration file

 Most of the times you want to store your connection options in a separate configuration file.
 It makes it convenient and easy to manage.
-TypeORM supports multiple configuration sources of this purpose.
+TypeORM supports multiple configuration sources for this purpose.
 You'll only need to create `ormconfig.[format]` file in root directory of your application (near `package.json`),
-write configuration there and in your app simply call `createConnection()` without any configuration passed:
+put your configuration there and in app call `createConnection()` without any configuration passed:

 ```typescript
 import {createConnection, Connection} from "typeorm";